sgumirov/mailspider/README.md

 # Endpoints config

 - id - is used everywhere in log to track source of message
 - url - address of source, see examples.
-Please note of url format (no imap:// in email)
+Please note of url format: PROTOCOL://HOST:PORT, for protocol by default imaps://, could be imap:// for non-SSL, pop3:// or pop3s://.
+See also config's parameter 'default.email.protocol' which could change default behaviour.
 - user and pwd - self-explainory
 - delay - period of pull
 - factory - fully qualified class name, used ONLY for http endpoint.
 MUST BE USED for http.
 Purpose is maintaining the